If you’re new to bodybuilding and looking for a beginner bodybuilding plan or roadmap to build muscle the right way, you’re in the right place.

 Progressive Overload

 Gradually increasing weight, reps, or volume gives your body a reason to grow stronger and build muscle.
+Understanding how much total volume to perform each week is also important for long-term progress (see Muscle Group Sets Per Week For Beginners).

 Proper Nutrition